forem/forem/docs/getting-started/architecture.md

 The home feed is based on a combination of collective recent posts that are cached and delivered the same to everyone in the HTML, and additional articles fetched from an Algolia index after page load.
 To determine which posts a user sees, they are ranked based on the user's followed tags, followed users, and relative weights for each tag.
 Additional fetched articles also follow this general pattern.

-Currently the top post on the home feed, which must have a cover image, is shared among all users.
+Currently, the top post on the home feed, which must have a cover image, is shared among all users.